medhatdawoud/react-simple-example/README.md

   * _Dropdown Component_ : to generate a dropdownlist with attached label to it, and this component is getting the following list of properties:
     - `label`: which is obviously the label attached to the dropdown list
     - `onChange`: a function to handle the onChange event in the child component.
-    - `placeholder`: to be passed to the dropdown list
+    - `placeholder`: to be passed as default value to the dropdown list
     - `options`: which is list of options to fill the fropdownlist with.
     - `selectedOption`: which is the selected option to be sent from the parent component.
   * _InputText Component_ : to generate a textbox with attached label to it, and this component is getting the following list of properties: